Best Things to do in Cozumel: beaches, snorkeling, family activities, culture, shopping, food and drinks

 Recap: These are the top 21 most recommended things to do in Cozumel

-Whether you book an excursion with the cruise line, a tour operator or explore on your own, there is just so much to see and do in Cozumel.
-No wonder its a favorite of the cruiselines!
+Whether you book a shore excursion with the cruise line, a tour operator or explore Cozumel on your own, there’s plenty to do and see!

 Have you been to Cozumel or are you planning to by cruise?
 What’s your favorite thing to do?
 Please let me know in the comments below.